Comprop Summer School

 Computational Propaganda and Digital Threats to Democracy

 Social media platforms raise significant concerns for democracy.
-From growing evidence of foreign interference operations and state-backed disinformation campaigns, to mounting worries over corporate surveillance, algorithmic bias, political polarization and platform monopolies of power, the impact of social media on democracy and human rights is multifaceted and complex.
+From growing evidence of foreign interference operations and state-backed disinformation campaigns, to mounting worries over corporate surveillance, algorithmic bias, political polarisation and platform monopolies of power, the impact of social media on democracy and human rights is multifaceted and complex.

 The goal of this 4-day course is to bring together researchers and professionals to explore state-of-the-art research and debates on digital interference, its effects on democratic politics and ways to combat them.
 This course will explore topics such as: